 What is Ecosa Institute?

-Ecosa Institute is a non-profit organization dedicated to the preservation of the natural world through land conservation, and to translating the complex systems of nature into design methodologies and disseminating this information to students and the public.
-Our goal is to create human infrastructure that encourages and supports rich, viable native ecosystems as an integral part of human habitat.
+Ecosa Institute is a nonprofit organization dedicated to the preservation of the natural world through land conservation and translation of nature’s complex systems into design methodologies.
+The dissemination of this information is dynamic; amongst our beneficiaries of the Ecological Design Certificate Program and consultation services, land preservation and diverse community outreach.
+Our goal is to encourage the creation of human infrastructure that supports rich, viable native ecosystems as an integral part of human habitats.

 How does the certificate program work

 Our Ecological Design Certificate Program is an intensive 15-week program that takes place in Prescott, AZ and the surrounding ecologies of the American Southwest.
 Every class is unique, made of people with diverse backgrounds and common goals, and every day is different.
 One day you might meet in studio for instruction and sketching of a site plan, break for lunch, spend the afternoon on our Dells property studying ecological patterns and sounds, then start a reading or video assignment that evening.
 Another day you might visit Arcosanti to view a vision of urban architecture and then work side-by-side with a nationally-known leader in regenerative design to restore an ecology.

 The core curriculum for the Ecological Design Certificate is an interwoven tapestry of 7 “Threads” – Ecological Design, Ecological Literacy, Technology and Skills, Communication Design, Art and Culture, Community and Team Building, and Whole Systems Design – led by “Thread Weavers” to create a fabric that connects the patterns of knowledge required to become an ecological designer.